scottjpark/tuesday/README.md

 Making migrations:

-- railway run python backend/manage.py makemigrations <-- This appears to be automatic?
+- railway run python backend/manage.py makemigrations <-- This shouldn't be needed, as it should have been on the commit
 - railway run python backend/manage.py migrate